Home for Global Students

 2020 10.7%

-Northwestern University Admissions Statistics
+Northwestern University Acceptance Rate: Admissions Statistics

-There are eight factors that Northwestern University ranks as being “very important” to their admissions process: rigor of secondary school record, class rank, GPA, essay, recommendations, extracurricular activities, character/personal qualities, and talent/ability.
-An additional seven factors are “considered”: standardized test scores, first-generation status, alumni relation (legacy), geographic residence, volunteer work, paid work, and the level of an applicant’s interest in Northwestern.
+8 factors may impact your Northwestern University acceptance rate, ranked as “very important” to your admissions process.
+They are: rigor of secondary school record, class rank, GPA, essay, recommendations, extracurricular activities, character/personal qualities, and talent/ability.
+An additional 7 factors are “considered”: standardized test scores, first-generation status, alumni relation (legacy), geographic residence, volunteer work, paid work, and the level of an applicant’s interest in Northwestern.
 Knowing Northwestern University Admissions Statistics helps students better prepare for it.

 SAT Range 1490-1570